Shadow Liquid Staking Token (X33) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shadow Liquid Staking Token Historical Price

-According to the latest data gathered on Shadow Liquid Staking Token live price page, the current price of Shadow Liquid Staking Token is 31.82USD.
-The circulating supply of Shadow Liquid Staking Token(X33) is 565.31K X33 , giving it a market capitalization of $17.97M.
+According to the latest data gathered on Shadow Liquid Staking Token live price page, the current price of Shadow Liquid Staking Token is 29.18USD.
+The circulating supply of Shadow Liquid Staking Token(X33) is 567.38K X33 , giving it a market capitalization of $16.55M.

 How Does Shadow Liquid Staking Token (X33) Price Prediction Module Work?